RCA 1802: Introduction

 The RCA 1802 has a static core CMOS design with no minimum clock frequency, so that it can be run at very low speeds and low power, including a clock frequency of zero to suspend the microprocessor without affecting its operation.

-It has two separate 8-pin buses: an 8-bit bidirectional data bus and a time-multiplexed address bus, with the high-order and low-order 8-bits of the 16-bit address being accessed on alternate clock cycles.
-This contrasts with most designs of the era, like the MOS 6502 and Intel 8080, which used a 16-bit address bus.
+It has two separate 8-pin buses: an 8-bit bidirectional data bus and a time-multiplexed address bus, with the high-order and low-order 8-bits of the 16-bit address being asserted with a two-clock delay on the lower address.
+This contrasts with most designs of the era, like the MOS 6502 and Intel 8080, which used a dedicated 16-bit address bus.
+The 1802 also compares unfavorably with the Intel 8085 which multiplexed its lower address on the unused data bus incurring almost no address delay at all.

 The 1802 has a single bit, programmable and testable output port (Q), and four input pins that are directly tested by branch instructions (EF1-EF4).
 These pins allow simple input/output (I/O) tasks to be handled directly and easily programmed.

 Because the instructions took 16 or 24 clock cycles to complete, the 1802 was not particularly fast.
 For comparison, the 6502 completes most instruction in 2 to 4 clock cycles, with the longest (official instruction) taking 7 cycles.